 Math

 Math functions are built with templates.
-This means that you can use different types of parameters with these functions, such as int
+This means that you can use different types of parameters with these functions, such as int, float, double, etc.

 Templates allow these functions to operate with various data types, providing flexibility and reusability in your code.